From this fantastic piece talking about a current firestorm of sexism in the atheist community:

 I’ve lost count of the educated, professional 20- and 30-something white women I’ve run across who are completely unaware that other women don’t have a choice not to dress and act this way, and thus merrily play Marie Antoinette.
 They’ve never lived outside a city or a college town, or a blue state and have therefore never seen the serious damage done to other women by the gender-performance standards they’re reinforcing.
 They are surrounded by other women who have the same privileges they do, and thus believe that there’s no such thing as a woman who could suffer from sexism now.

-Or, to wrap this all up in a neat little package: they are the women who will vote for Republicans because they believe that that party’s policies WRT reproductive health and equal pay are unlikely to affect them.
+Or, to wrap this all up in a neat little package: they are the kind of women who will vote for Republicans because they believe that that party’s policies on reproductive health and equal pay are unlikely to affect them.
 As with the gay men populating the Log Cabin group, they’re either ignorant of the fact that their race and class grant them enormous privilege, or they sincerely believe that those privileges are all they need to protect them from policies that would otherwise do them and others like them great harm.